The Protesters Falls walk in Nightcap National Park is a great inland alternative to exploring the beautiful coastline of northern New South Wales.

 We were the only ones there on the day so you can expect to be delighted by the sounds of various native birds and the sound of Terania creek and it flows through small, light sprinkled gullies and rock pools.

 As you approach the end of the track you will begin to catch glimpses of the beautiful Protesters Waterfall.
-The waterfall itself is approximately 30m in height and pours into a refreshing rock pool.
+The waterfall itself is approximately 30m in height and pours into a freshwater rock pool.
 The pool is surrounded by a natural rock amphitheatre where you can sit, meditate and take it all in.

 - Drinking water